MichaByte/MichaByte/README.md

 - 👯 I’m looking to collaborate on just about anything!
 - 🤔 I’m looking for help with whatever problems you see with my code!
 - 💬 Ask me about 3D printing!
-- 📫 How to reach me: Just drop me an email (my username at gmail dot com)
+- 📫 How to reach me: Just drop me an email (micha [at] 2231puppy dot tech)
-- 😄 Pronouns: he/him
+- 😄 Pronouns: they/them
 - ⚡ Fun fact: I LOVE to build robots!

 ![](https://dcbadge.vercel.app/api/shield/525432105224765494?logoColor=presence&theme=blurple&style=flat)